hoshin/algolia-test/README.md

 ### What it does

-It is a sample application that does multiple "reading" tasks involving 5 different widgets (provided by [instantsearch.js](https://www.npmjs.com/package/instantsearch.js))
+It is a sample application that does multiple "reading" tasks using the Algolia JS helper (provided by [algoliasearch / algoliasearch-helper](https://community.algolia.com/algoliasearch-helper-js/))

 * Search Bar
 * Search Stats